plindman/tanstack-start-starter/docs/INSTALLATION.md

 Note: It set you up with SQLite (a local file).
 This is great for fast development, but for production, you will likely switch better-sqlite3 to pg (Postgres) later.

+### Bun & Drizzle Compatibility
+The default `drizzle-kit push` command relies on `better-sqlite3`, which has compatibility issues with Bun.
+To fix this, we:
+1. Created a custom migration script at `src/db/migrate.ts` using native `bun:sqlite`.
+2. Aliased `db:push` in `package.json` to run `db:generate` followed by `bun src/db/migrate.ts`.
+3. Ensure you run `bun run db:push` to apply changes, which now uses the Bun-compatible workflow.

 ### better-auth
 https://www.better-auth.com/docs/installation